morph-l2/morph-doc/docs/build-on-morph/build-on-morph/3-bridge-between-morph-and-ethereum.md

 This means they can execute any function on L2 from a transaction made on L1 via the bridge.
 Although an application could directly pass messages to existing token contracts, the Gateway abstracts the specifics and simplifies making transfers and calls.

-When a new block gets created on L1, the Sequencer will detect the message on the `L1MessageQueue`, and submit the transaction to the L2 via the its L2 node.
+When a new block gets created on L1, the Sequencer will detect the message on the `L1MessageQueue`, and submit the transaction to the L2 via its L2 node.
 Finally, the L2 node will pass the transaction to the `L2CrossDomainMessenger` contract for execution on L2.

 ## Withdraw ETH and ERC20 tokens from L2